XFINITY Home Security ReviewBy - 01/04/2019

 Home Secure Included Equipment

-There is no equipment fee if you opt into the basic Home Secure service.
+There is no equipment fee if you opt for the basic Home Secure service.
 Instead, you pay a $99 installation fee and the monthly monitoring fee.
-With a 24-month contract, you will receive one touch screen controller, three door or window sensors, one motion sensor, and a wireless keypad.
+With a 24-month contract, you will receive one touchscreen controller, three door/window sensors, one motion sensor, and a wireless keypad.

 Pricing out a more expensive package, installation jumps to $399.
-For this price, we received one touch screen controller, three door or window sensors, one motion sensor, one wireless keypad, two indoor/outdoor cameras, two lighting controllers, and one smart thermostat.
-The monthly fee also increased for this package as Home Secure can only support one camera.
+For this price, we received one touchscreen controller, three door/window sensors, one motion sensor, one wireless keypad, two indoor/outdoor cameras, two lighting controllers, and one smart thermostat.

 The Cost of Additional Equipment.